Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability

 It was argued by Kock~\cite{kock2012distributions} that affine commutative monads provide a convenient categorical framework for theories of distributions.
 The following result, which is a special case of~\cite[Proposition~3.1]{fritz2019synthetic} gives one direction of the connection between this monadic approach and Markov categories.

-Recall first that a monad $P$ on a category with a terminal object $1$ is called \emph{affine} if $P(1) \cong 1$; and also that commutative monads and symmetric monoidal monads are equivalent concepts~\cite[Proposition~6.3.5]{brandenburg}, so that the following takes a variant of Kock's framework as its starting point.\footnote{Although the term ``commutative monad'' is more commonly used than the equivalent notion of ``symmetric monoidal monad'', especially in the computer science literature, we prefer working with the latter due to the fact that the monoidal structure maps of \cref{eq:lax_monoidal_structure} have the obvious probabilistic interpretation given by the formation of product distributions.
-The strengths in the definition of commutative monad are, despite being a simpler special case, arguably less directly familiar from probability theory (see \Cref{strength}).}
+Recall first that a monad $P$ on a category with a terminal object $I$ is called \emph{affine} if $P(I) \cong I$ holds.
+Since commutative monads and symmetric monoidal monads are equivalent concepts~\cite[Proposition~6.3.5]{brandenburg}, the following result can be viewed as taking a variant of Kock's framework as its starting point.

+Note that term ``commutative monad'' is more commonly used than the equivalent notion of a ``symmetric monoidal monad'', especially in the computer science literature.
+However, we prefer working with the latter because its monoidal structure maps given in \eqref{eq:lax_monoidal_structure} have a clear probabilistic interpretation.
+Intuitively, if $\mu \in PX$ and $\nu \in PY$ are probability distributions, then $\nabla(\mu, \nu) \in P(X \times Y)$ can be thought of as the corresponding product distribution (see \cref{eq:product_dist}).